Orchard Park Estate: 2000–present

-The 22 storey Bridgeman House (Homethorpe) was demolished in 2012.
-The 22 storey Ashthorpe, and Milldane tower blocks, were demolished in 2013.
+The 22-storey Bridgeman House (Homethorpe) was demolished in 2012.
+The 22-storey Ashthorpe, and Milldane tower blocks, were demolished in 2013.

-In 2013 the city council approved funding for improvements to the housing stock – the main activity was to be energy efficiency improvements to the 1,195 low rise houses of the Wimpey no-fines house type; specifically insulative cladding.
+In 2013 the city council approved funding for improvements to the housing stock: the main activity was to be energy efficiency improvements to the 1,195 low rise houses of the Wimpey no-fines house type; specifically insulative cladding.

 The Highcourt tower block was scheduled for demolition in 2014, having had its tenancy reduced to only four people; the demolition was completed in March 2015.

-In March 2014 agreement was reached on work to construct a 52 house new build housing development on the site of the Bridgeman house tower block.
+In March 2014 agreement was reached on work to construct a 52-house new-build housing development on the site of the Bridgeman house tower block.
 The main contractor for the £5 million project was Wates Living Space (Wates Group), acting for the developer, Riverside Group.
 An 'Extra Care' facility with 65 residential places as well as community care facilities was to be built adjacent, also by Riverside.
 In May 2014 the council decided to demolish the Gorthorpe and Kinthorpe flats which had previously been spared demolition and were planned to be refurbished.
 In 2014 demolition work for construction of a new shopping centre for the estate began; the development was delayed several years to the difficulty of finding an 'anchor' shopholder for the development, and due to funding difficulties.
 Demolition of the Kinthorpe and Laxthorpe flats began September 2014 by mechanical demolition.
 Demolition of the Gorthorpe flats was delayed due to previous contractual arrangements to provide a site for mobile phone masts.
 In mid 2016 a new location for the phone masts was found (St Michael and All Angel Church) allowing demolition of the tower block.

 As significant redevelopment was taking place in the 2010s the city council investigated the viability of installing district heating into properties in the area – a report by Ramboll published 2014 concluded such as scheme (costing £29.6 million) would not be commercially viable, with a low rate of return of 2.7%.

 In 2015 planning permission was granted for 178 new homes in the Danepark area, on a site including the former Milldane tower block.
 (Construction began late 2016.)
-In 2016 Wilmott Dixon was awarded a multi-million contract to improve energy efficiency of Hull City Council's housing stock, with measures including the installation of external insulation – 1,668 houses in Orchard Park were to be treated, with work scheduled to start March 2016.
+In 2016 Willmott Dixon was awarded a multi-million contract to improve energy efficiency of Hull City Council's housing stock, with measures including the installation of external insulation – 1,668 houses in Orchard Park were to be treated, with work scheduled to start March 2016.
 The 'Wimpey no-fines' houses in the Thorpes, Danes and Courts were to receive cladding.

 In 2016 the site of the former Henry Cooper school was re-purposed as a 'community park' with some of the former school's sports courts being re-used.
 The site was renamed "Sir Henry Cooper Park".